abraham-22/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/114262970/205809630-d19a67ff-c3d8-4d06-b528-fd732f77262d.png)    ![image](https://user-images.githubusercontent.com/114262970/205809677-a64ccf39-5975-43de-a5c3-5f1f61a67876.png)

 ## Summary:
 As it can be seen on the graphs below, the majority of temperature reading for the month of June were above 75 degrees.
 The temprature readings are normally distributed around the mean.
+It is also observed that on average, there is less rain and higher temperatures during the month of June.

 ![june_hist](https://user-images.githubusercontent.com/114262970/206592008-bc6be013-1b33-4d03-96c8-2ccfefd056f3.png)

-On the other hand, in the month  Decemeber(graph shown below) most of the data points/temperature reading concentrated in between 75 and 65 degrees.
+On the other hand, in the month  Decemeber(graph shown below) most of the data points/temperature reading distributed in between 75 and 65 degrees.
+The average amount of precipitation also rise from about 0.14 inches in June to 0.22 in December.

 ![dec_hist](https://user-images.githubusercontent.com/114262970/206591977-88191017-11d6-4b7b-afa0-b5d53c487a07.png)